valhalla/valhalla/docs/index.md

 # Midgard Library #

-The midgard library is essentially a set of various datastructures and alogrithms which deal with things like: closest point to line, vector and matrix operations, polyline encoding, logging, projection and culling.
+The midgard library is essentially a set of various data structures and alogrithms which deal with things like: closest point to line, vector and matrix operations, polyline encoding, logging, projection and culling.

 ## Components ##